 It’s All About Textures and Patterns

 Visually appealing textures and patterns are also evident in this kind of style.
 From stucco to plaster, you can add this flare in your mediterranean kitchen.
-Patterns and texture varies from simple to the most detailed and intricate design.
+Patterns and texture vary from simple to the most detailed and intricate design.
 You can even hand paint patterns on tiles or your kitchen wall.

 Use mosaic patterned tiles with “Spanish” design.
 This will create a focal point and some sort of accent in your kitchen.
 Alternatively, you can also put some sort of paintings, decorative pieces or murals that represent this style.